saucelabs/sauce-docs/docs/error-reporting/platform-integrations/unity/attributes.md

 All attributes listed below are captured by the Backtrace Unity SDK, although not all attributes are indexed by default.
 Non-indexed attributes cannot be used in queries.
 For more information about indexing, see [Indexing Attributes](https://support.backtrace.io/hc/en-us/articles/360040517191-Project-Settings-Indexing-Attributes).

 :::note
-You can define custom attributes to be captured, sent, and indexed.
+You can also define custom attributes.
 For more information, see [Configuration](/error-reporting/platform-integrations/unity/configuration/#attributes-and-attachment-paths).
 :::

 ### Indexed Attributes